 Once you file for Chapter 7 bankruptcy, you are protected under a court order called the “automatic stay.”
 This injunction immediately prevents creditors from communicating directly with you and freezes any collections actions.
 The automatic stay is a powerful feature of bankruptcy and can be used to stop foreclosures, end creditor harassment, and prevent vehicle repossessions.
 The order remains in effect until your bankruptcy filing has been completed.

-With the automatic stay in place, a bankruptcy court will appoint a trustee to oversee your case.
+With the automatic stay in place, a bankruptcy court will appoint a trustee to oversee your bankruptcy case in Chula Vista.
 They will meet with you and your legal representation to initiate the liquidation process.

 What Assets Are Exempt in a Chapter 7?

 You may have heard about liquidation, which involves the trustee selling – or liquidating – nonexempt property to help partially repay your debts.
 While this can sound scary, the reality is that a Chapter 7 bankruptcy is not meant to leave you without any property.
 You are able to use a federal or state exemption schedule to protect certain types of assets from liquidation.
 Our Chula Vista chapter 7 bankruptcy attorneys can help you leverage these exemptions and minimize any liquidation impacts.